Insertional Achilles Tendinopathy Surgery

 0-2 Weeks

-• You can only touch your foot to the ground for balance.
+• You will only be allowed to touch your foot to the ground for balance.

 • You will need to bag the leg for showers.

-• Please take blood thinners and vitamin C as prescribed
+• Please take antibiotics, blood thinners and vitamin C as prescribed.

 2-4 Weeks

-• You will then go back into the boot with three wedges to wear at all times except for showering
+• You will then go back into the boot, but can remove it for seated showering and physiotherapy.

-• You can start physio for isometric calf strengthening, hip and knee strengthening, and leg lifts with the boot on
+• Physio for the isometric calf strengthening, hip and knee strengthening and leg lifts, and active range of movement below neutral with physiotherapy.

 6-8 Weeks

-• Physiotherapy for active plantarflexion and dorsiflexion to neutral (pain-free) and continue resisted inversion/eversion with a foot in neutral and proprioception training
+• Physiotherapy for active plantarflexion and dorsiflexion to neutral, resisted inversion/eversion with the foot in neutral, and proprioception training (pain-free).

 9-12 Weeks

-• You can wear normal shoes if you can fit into them (you may still have swelling)
+• You can wear normal shoes if you are able to fit into them (you may still have swelling).

 • You can range the ankle past neutral with physiotherapy